-Adélaïde Labille was the youngest of eight children.
+Adélaïde Labille-Guiard was the youngest of eight children.
 She was born in 1749 in Paris to a bourgeois haberdasher.
 As an adolescent she had a knack for art and studied art from a family friend, the miniaturist painter François-Elie Vincent.
 She also met and married a financial clerk named Louis-Nicolas Guiard in 1769.
-Her marriage to Guiard proved unhappy, and the couple officially separated in 1779.
+Her marriage to him proved unhappy, and the couple officially separated in 1779.

 Known as Labille-Guiard or Labille-Guiard des Vertus by this time, her marriage difficulties and separation created virulent rumors.
 The rumors supposedly emanated from duc de Marlborough who not only examined Labille-Guiard’s sexual ethics but also questioned her artistic abilities in “the anonymous Suite de marlborough au Salon 1783 [that] alluded crassly to a rumor that Labille-Guiard was having an affair with … [François-André] Vincent.”
 It also resulted in pun that claimed she had 2,000 lovers because that equated to vingt cents (20 hundreds), which also sounded like “Vincent.”

-Vincent and Labille-Guiard married on 8 June 1799, and after her marriage, she began to sign her paintings, “Madame Vincent.”
-He was the son of Labille-Guiard’s former art teacher.
+Vincent and Adélaïde Labille-Guiard married on 8 June 1799, and after her marriage, she began to sign her paintings “Madame Vincent.”
+Her husband was the son of Labille-Guiard’s former art teacher.
 The younger Vincent was also a painter similar to his father, but he had been inspired by classical antiquity and Italian renaissance painters, such as Raphael.
 Moreover, the younger Vincent became a leader of the neoclassical movement in French art, and, because of his superb skills, he was eventually appointed master of drawings to Louis XVI of France.

-Because of Vincent’s excellent painting skills, he helped Labille-Guiard migrate from miniatures to full-scale paintings, and, well before Labille-Guiard’s divorce in 1799, rumors abound that he was not only bedding her but also “touching up” her artworks.
+Because of Vincent’s excellent painting skills, he helped Labille-Guiard migrate from miniatures to full-scale paintings, and, well before her divorce from Louis-Nicolas Guiard in 1799, rumors abound that Vincent was not only bedding her but also “touching up” her artworks.
 Part of the reason for the nasty rumors was based on Labille-Guiard being a female artist, which caused jealousy among male artists because it threatened their livelihoods.

 Much has also been written about Labille-Guiard’s supposed great rivalry with her contemporary Madame Élisabeth-Louise Vigée-Lebrun.
 Some people claim that the women’s rivalry stemmed from a rivalry that already existed between Marie Antoinette and Louis XV’s daughters — Adélaïde, Victorie, Sophie, and Louise — known collectively as the Mesdames.
 Apparently, Vigée-Lebrun worked for Marie Antoinette and Labille-Guiard worked for the Mesdames.
 In addition, both artists were accepted into the Académie on the same day in May of 1783, but because royal aid was used to help Labille-Guiard get elected, many Academicians were unhappy, and it reputedly provoked the women’s rivalry further.
 However, no such rivalry appears to have existed between the two women, and, in fact, it seems the rivalry rumors were just another attempt by the women’s male counterparts to discredit them.